INCREASING IMPORTANCE OF SELF-EMPLOYMENT AMONG OLDER WORKERS

 Big vs Small: Size Matters

 In an increasingly important small business sector, the professional, scientific and technical services ‘industry’ has the largest number of firms or companies of any sector within the NAICS classification system.
 More than 99% of these firms are small, and most of these are run by self-employed practitioners[1].
-However, within that group of more than 33 thousand firms, just ten large firms accounted for 44.8% of total revenue.
+However, in our field of accounting services, within a group of more than 33 thousand firms, just ten large firms account for 44.8% of total revenue.

 The revenue models – and types of clients – differ substantially for these firms.